 CDC released four new fact sheets to encourage patients and doctors to discuss pain management options and the potential risks of opioid medication.
 The four resources cover the important questions and information that patients and healthcare providers should cover when they talk about acute pain, chronic pain, prescription opioids, and reducing risk of opioid addiction.

 How to talk with your patients about substance use disorders

 Talking with patients about potential substance misuse can be challenging.
 This overview and video from AMA demonstrates how one physician approaches this conversation during her addiction consultations with patients.

 The Power of Perceptions & Understanding: Changing How We Deliver Treatment & Recovery Services

 This four-part webcast series from SAMHSA educates healthcare professionals about the importance of using approaches that are free of discriminatory attitudes and behaviors in treating individuals with substance use disorders (SUDs) and related conditions, as well as patients living their lives in recovery.

 A list of links to guides and resources on changing the language around substance use disorder recovery and treatment.

-Provides links to evidence-based screening and assessment tools and is organized by substance type, patient age, and administration method to help you find the right tool for your practice.
+Provides links to evidence-based screening, assessment, and prevention tools and is organized by substance type, patient age, and administration method to help you find the right tool for your practice.